Hatchibombotar/magic-hat/README.md

 # Magic Hat
 A virtual hat that you can take things out of.
-Dont expect an update.
-If you want, send in a PR.

 [Link.](https://hatchibombotar.com/magic-hat/)